Kristian209/Usersearch/README.md

 # Usersearch
-A user search project in JS and PHP.
+A user search project using JS AJAX and PHP.